winsock/stackpath-tests/README.md

 line of input.
 Was with the REST service test you're free to use any built-ins or import any frameworks you like to do this.

+## Concurrency

+In some advanced situations, StackPath relies on Go's concurrency primitives to perform asynchronous tasks.
+The `concurrency` directory contains two interfaces for asynchronous task pools.
+Please write implementations that satisfy the two interfaces.

+While third party libraries can assist, many times our unique needs rely on channels directly, so please refrain from using anything but the Go standard library for this exercise.
+Unit tests are not necessary, but feel free to write them if it helps during the development.

 ## Contributing

 What did you think of these?
 Are these too easy?
 Too hard?
 We're open to change